wpilibsuite/allwpilib/design-docs/commands-v3.md

 ### Interruption

-* Caused by scheduling a command that requires resources already in use by one or more running commands
+* Caused by scheduling a command that requires mechanisms already in use by one or more running commands
 * Results in cancellation of the conflicting commands
     * Commands are moved to a pending-cancellation state